Corvids/blog/src/pages/blog-posts/generic-type-annotations.md

 tags: ["F#", "Error Handling"]
 excerpt: "This post will cover why users may see a generic type annotation error while working with F# and the various ways to handle this error."
 ---

+I recently came across this error concerning generic types and I wanted to share what I've learned by solving this error.
 Let's say we have this function written in F# we want to run:

 ```fs
 type Choices = A | B | C | D